Lightning-AI/pytorch-lightning/docs/source/clouds/cluster.rst

     )

-The other option is that you generate scripts on your own via a bash command or use another library.
+The other option is that you generate scripts on your own via a bash command or use our :doc:`native solution <../clouds/cloud_training>`.

 ----------